acaloiaro/neoq/README.md

 ## Postgres

-**Example**: Process jobs on the "hello_world" queue and add a job to it using the postgres backend
+**Example**: Process jobs on the "greetings" queue and add a job to it using the postgres backend

 ```go
 ctx := context.Background()